thunderrabbit/barefoot_rob/content/events/2022/07/30eight-kilometer-barefoot-walk-8km-to-the-beach-for-sunset.en.md

 * Insect spray
 * Picnic sheet, seat pad

-After party:
-* Bath towel, food, soft drinks
-* NO alcohol or BBQ allowed on beach!
+Beach:

+While alcohol and BBQ are not allowed on beach, we can chill on the beach as we watch the sun set.

 # Notes: